volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 ## The "Set" Trap

+*Must return true if setting is successful, false otherwise.*

 The set trap is triggered when a property is being set on the target object:

 ```javascript